Frequently asked questions about nomination

 - Ministers of Science and Technology or Culture and Education

-- Directors of institutes and organizations
+- Directors of academic institutes and organizations

 - University leaders: Rector, President, Provost or Deans